Juanx65/ArtTRT/README.md

 obs: Latency as, time per batch (of 256)

 ---
-# Evaluate and validate on a pretrained model of the Imagnet-1k (2012)
+# Compare and Validate on a pretrained model of the ImagNet-1k (2012)

 ## Comparison

 Here we compare the output value of the vanilla model vs the TensorRT optimizated model with the function numpy.isclose() as described in `https://ieeexplore.ieee.org/document/10074837` this paper.

 ```
-python .\main.py -trt --compare --batch_size=1
+python .\main.py -trt --compare --batch_size=1 --network="resnet18" -rtol=1e-2
 ```

 Note: We use the numpy.isclose() function, which returns True or False based on the following condition: